dapr/docs/daprdocs/content/en/developing-applications/develop-components/develop-workflows.md

 While it's critically important to follow these determinism code constraints, you'll quickly become familiar with them and learn how to work with them effectively when writing workflow code.

+#### Infinite loops and eternal workflows

+As discussed in the [workflow replay]({{<ref "#workflow-replay">}}) section, workflows maintain a write-only event-sourced history log of all its operations.
+To avoid runaway resource usage, workflows should limit the number of operations they schedule.
+For example, a workflow should never use infinite loops in its implementation, nor should it schedule millions of tasks.

+There are two techniques that can be used to write workflows that need to potentially schedule extreme numbers of tasks:

+1. **Use the _continue-as-new_ API**: Each workflow authoring SDK exposes a _continue-as-new_ API that workflows can invoke to restart themselves with a new input and history.
+The _continue-as-new_ API is especially ideal for implementing "eternal workflows" or workflows that have no logical end state, like monitoring agents, which would otherwise be implemented using a `while (true)`-like construct.
+Using _continue-as-new_ is a great way to keep the workflow history size small.

+1. **Use child workflows**: Each workflow authoring SDK also exposes an API for creating child workflows.
+A child workflow is just like any other workflow except that it's scheduled by a parent workflow.
+Child workflows have their own history and also have the benefit of allowing you to distribute workflow function execution across multiple machines.
+If a workflow needs to schedule thousands of tasks or more, it's recommended that those tasks be distributed across child workflows so that no single workflow's history size grows too large.

+#### Updating workflow code

+Because workflows are long-running and durable, updating workflow code must be done with extreme care.
+As discussed in the [Workflow determinism]({{<ref "#workflow-determinism-and-code-constraints">}}) section, workflow code must be deterministic so that the workflow engine can rebuild its state to exactly match its previous checkpoint.
+Updates to workflow code must preserve this determinism if there are any non-completed workflow instances in the system.
+Otherwise, updates to workflow code can result in runtime failures the next time those workflows execute.

+We'll mention a couple examples of code updates that can break workflow determinism:

+* **Changing workflow function signatures**: Changing the name, input, or output of a workflow or activity function is considered a breaking change and must be avoided.
+* **Changing the number or order of workflow tasks**: Changing the number or order of workflow tasks will cause a workflow instance's history to no longer match the code and may result in runtime errors or other unexpected behavior.

+To work around these constraints, instead of updating existing workflow code, leave the existing workflow code as-is and create new workflow definitions that include the updates.
+Upstream code that creates workflows should also be updated to only create instances of the new workflows.
+Leaving the old code around ensures that existing workflow instances can continue to run without interruption.
+If and when it's known that all instances of the old workflow logic have completed, then the old workflow code can be safely deleted.

 ### Combine Dapr APIs

 With Dapr workflows, you can combine Dapr APIs in scheduled tasks.
 Workflows are compatible with pub/sub, state store, and bindings APIs and can send and respond to external signals, including pub/sub events and input/output bindings.